Food Polka

 January 5, 2014 by Food Polka

-I’ve been living in California for 13 years now, and I can honestly say I never really had encountered homesickness.
+I’ve been living in California for 13 years now, and I can honestly say I never really encountered homesickness.
 When you move to a new country you’re so excited at first.
-You take every opportunity to experience the new culture, environment, and people.
+You take every opportunity to experience a new culture, environment, and people.
 For some, that initial excitement might die down and they might start to miss their homeland.
-This usually results in two things happening: they eventually wait out that feeling and come to accept the new country […]
+This usually results in two things happening: they eventually wait out that feeling and come to accept the new country as […]

 Categories: Cabbage, Cabbage Rolls, Chives, Cooking Classes, Dill, Dinner, Eggs, Green Onions, Ground Beef, Herbs, Lunch, Marjoram, Polish Cuisine, Resourceful Cooking, Rice, Sauce, Spices, Tomatoes, Vegetables • Tags: art director, cabbage rolls, creative director, creative food stylist los angeles, food photographer, food photographer los angeles, food styling los angeles, food stylist, food stylist los angeles, golumpki, gołąbki, greenpoint, lata 70, marta smolczewska, polish, polish 70's, Polish chef, polish cooking, polish immigrants, published by Marta Fowlie